UMAprotocol/docs/docs/synthetic-tokens/glossary.md

 ### Token sponsor

 A token sponsor is an entity who bears the financial risk of the synthetic tokens.
-This entity deposits collateral into the smart contract and withdraws synthetic tokens that they can then sell to token holders.
+This entity deposits collateral into the smart contract and withdraws synthetic tokens that they can then sell to tokenholders.
 Token sponsors have short exposure to the price identifiers of the synthetic tokens they sponsor.

 ## Parameters of a synthetic token smart contract: